shaondebnath/Web-base-Augmented-reality-with-Object-detection/README.md

 ## Building and Running the examples
-Clone the master branch of this repo from https://gitlab.tubit.tu-berlin.de/shaondebnath/webxrgame

 	npm install   # downloads webpack and an http server npm start     # builds the polyfill in dist/webxr-polyfill.js and start the http server in the current directory